 If you aren’t used to hiking in hot temperatures then you might find this quite a tough hike.
 You should account for this by having an easier start and slower days in the beginning so you can acclimatise.

-I’ve written my top tips for hiking in the desert which you might want to check out.
+I’ve written my top tips for hiking in the desert/

 How did I use a phone in Jordan?

 On arrival, I got a local SIM card to use in my phone. £15 covered a fair bit of texting, calls and also internet.
 We had coverage for about half the time we were on the trail although the last 5 days into Wadi Rum were noticeably scarce for signal